daaron678/SortFlix/README.md

 npm install
 npm run dev
 ```
 And frontend will run at: http://localhost:5173.
-Make sure to run both of them at the same time.
+Make sure to run both of them together.

 **And that's it, enjoy your movie**